Windows on the courtyard: living and thinking under a dome

 What is a "crisis"?

-To this risk of collective suicide, we must add that of hikikomori: the apoptosis of individuals induced by social withdrawal.
-However, this crisis has had beneficial effects on our cities and the environment, which have been temporarily depolluted and rewilded.
-Construction sites are being launched, and vital forces are working to co-construct change, just as Edgar Morin envisaged in The Way.
+Added to this risk of mass suicide is that of hikikomori: the apoptosis of individuals induced by social withdrawal.
+However, this crisis will have had beneficial effects on our cities and the environment, which will be temporarily depolluted and rewilded.
+Construction projects are being launched, and dynamic forces are mobilizing to co-construct change, as Edgar Morin had envisioned in La Voie.

-This virus reminds us that the outcome of the human adventure on this planet, this pale blue dot (immortalized by the Voyager 1 probe) whose limits and finite resources we know, is not predetermined.
-As with the DeepDream dream machine, to which we can ask "whatever you see, we want more!", today's human must promote the emergence of a qualitatively more human tomorrow, rather than prefiguring the seeds of its zombification.
+This virus reminds us that the outcome of the human adventure on this planet, this pale blue dot (immortalized by the Voyager 1 probe) whose limits and finite resources we are aware of, is not predetermined.
+Like the DeepDream dream machine, which we can ask to "give us more of whatever you're showing us!", humans today have a duty to promote the emergence of a qualitatively more human future, rather than paving the way for our own zombification.

-Abdel Aouacheria, Biologist, CNRS research fellow, specialist in cell life and death, University of Montpellier
+Abdel Aouacheria, Biologist, Research Fellow at the CNRS, specialist in cell life and death, University of Montpellier